This delicious gulai labu is the combination of two brains – a friend, and my mum’s!

 But Madam R did give me one valuable tip.
 The reason why her gulai was so “rounded” in its taste was because she added added salted fish.

-Salted fish is just perfect because it doesn’t just add saltiness, which can be one-dimensional, but umami, the mythical Asian quality that gives dishes their complex savouriness.
+Salted fish doesn’t just add saltiness, which can be one-dimensional, but umami, the mythical Asian quality that gives dishes their complex savouriness.

 The problem was ..
 I didn’t have any salted fish on hand.
 This being MCO and all, I wasn’t at all keen to go out just to buy one ingredient.
 What could I replace it with that would deliver the same hit of complex saltiness?